UPDATED: May 19, 2020

 If at any time we become aware of a confirmed case of COVID-19 in the store, either staff or customer, we will communicate to all staff and the public as per our emergency response protocols and in accordance with public health recommendations.

-Why can’t I use my personal grocery bags bulk/produce bags, containers or mug?
+Why can’t I use my personal bulk/produce bags or containers?

 We are following grocery best practices and the advice and direction of public health agencies to respond to this pandemic.
 Each of us, and members of our household, can be contagious days before showing any symptoms.
 Our bags and containers from home may be contaminated without us knowing, and this can contaminate our store.
 At this time, we don’t have the proper equipment, procedure or staffing necessary to sanitize containers or bags in-store or monitor/assess every container/bag that is brought into the store for proper cleanliness.